-doreto asked: you go on and on about this white-washed thing, which, in fact, i can understand. i mean, i do understand your frustration about it. but i cant agree with you on the statement that people get taught being white is pretty. in my personal environment people try to be less white. i live in europe btw. people go to tanning studios, use self tanner, colour their hair dark and so on. being pale isnt considered as beauty. pale people look "ill". people are attracted to darker skin types.
+doreto said: you go on and on about this white-washed thing, which, in fact, i can understand. i mean, i do understand your frustration about it. but i cant agree with you on the statement that people get taught being white is pretty. in my personal environment people try to be less white. i live in europe btw. people go to tanning studios, use self tanner, colour their hair dark and so on. being pale isnt considered as beauty. pale people look "ill". people are attracted to darker skin types.

 so instead of rambling about disney princesses are getting “white-washed” we should probably consider that the whole point is about accepting the way we look. its fine to be white, black or something in between. in my opinion THIS is the thing people should fight for. that everyone gets accepted the way they are, regardless of their ethnicity. you make it look like being white is a shame because everyone whos white must be ignorant and positive about themself.